Licenciado Gustavo Díaz Ordaz International Airport: Passenger terminals

 Concourse A (Gates 1-5A) caters to domestic flights and includes waiting areas with shops, food stands, and a VIP Lounge.
-The concourse is equipped with five gates: gates 1-3 on the top floor have jet bridges, while gates 4 and 5 on the ground floor allow passengers to board directly from the apron.
-Airlines operating from this concourse include Aeromexico, Aeromexico Connect, Viva Aerobus, Volaris, TAR, and Magni.
+The concourse is equipped with five gates: gates 1–3 on the top floor have jet bridges, while gates 4 and 5 on the ground floor allow passengers to board directly from the apron.
+Airlines operating from this concourse include Aeromexico, Aeromexico Connect, Viva, Volaris, TAR, and Magni.

 Concourse B is situated in a satellite building connected to the main terminal by a walkway.
 This concourse serves international flights, primarily from the United States and Canadian airlines.
 It offers seating areas, food stands, restaurants, a VIP lounge, and duty-free shops.
 The satellite has 15 gates (gates 6-20B) spread across two floors, with those on the top floor equipped with jet bridges.
 All international airlines operate from this area.